Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Summary and outlook

-The results in the present work give a theoretical prediction for the precise observations in the weekly interacting gases.
-If the inter-atomic interaction is very strong, our method is not applicable, and the oscillation properties may be different from our results.
-In addition, when the oscillations are including more than one strong oscillation modes, e.g. near the phase-separation or collapse, the scaling and sum-rule methods in this work should not be applied.
-In those cases, one should do more detailed investigation in the full-microscopic RPA or other direct time-evolution approaches compatible with the super-anisotropic systems~\cite{TM-01, TM-02}.
+The results in the present paper offer theoretical predictions for the weakly-interacting gases in actual experiments.
+If the inter-particle interaction and correlation are very strong, the present approach is not applicable, and the oscillation properties may be different from those in the present results.
+In addition, if the oscillations include more than one strong modes, e.g., near the phase-separation or collapse, the sum-rule-scaling method in the present framework should not be applied.
+In those cases, we should perform more detailed investigation in the full-microscopic RPA or other direct time-evolution approaches compatible with the highly-anisotropic systems~\cite{TM-01, TM-02}.

-Asymmetric two-component gases in the super-anisotropic traps are another interesting topic.
-In that case, the breathing oscillations implicitly include not only the in-phase oscillations but also the out-of-phase oscillations, and exhibit coupled oscillations of the in-phase and out-of-phase oscillations~\cite{2007-01-TMTN}.
+Asymmetric two-component gases in the highly-anisotropic traps must be another interesting topic.
+In this case, the breathing oscillations implicitly include not only the in-phase oscillations but also the out-of-phase oscillations and exhibit the coupled oscillations of the in-phase and out-of-phase modes~\cite{2007-01-TMTN}.
 We should study the ground state properties and collective excitations in another paper. \acknowledgments The authors would like to thank Prof. Toru Suzuki for useful discussions.
 This work was supported by KAKENHI (21540412 and 22540414).